 Matt Liston says Douglas Co.
 District Attorney Charles Branson told him the driver would not be facing the tougher charge of felony aggravated battery.

 “They did what was easy instead of doing what was difficult and right by Colby.
 I don’t think they did right by Colby.
 And in my opinion they’re not doing right by the citizens of Douglas County.”

 Eyewitness News contacted Branson to ask about the charges filed.
 He issued a written response saying he’s following case law determined by the Kansas Supreme Court.

-He cites this case law which states states that additional evidence, byond evidence that an accused was driving under the influence of alcohol, is necessary to create probable cause for reckless aggravated battery charges.
+He cites this case law which states states that additional evidence, beyond evidence that an accused was driving under the influence of alcohol, is necessary to create probable cause for reckless aggravated battery charges.
 Simply driving under the influence of alcohol does not, standing along, amount to reckless behavior.

 Branson goes on to say in the case with Liston, there’s no evidence of additional reckless behavior that would satisfy the Supreme Court’s definition.
-“The Douglas County D.A’s Office disagrees with the Supreme Court’s interpretation; however, it is bound to follow it,” Branson writes.
+“The Douglas County D.A.’s Office disagrees with the Supreme Court’s interpretation; however, it is bound to follow it,” Branson writes.